-All students who have not completed the course by the end of each term MUST register themselves for a following term in order to be able to continue working on completing their badges for the course.
+All students who have not completed the course by the end of each term MUST register themselves for the following term in order to be able to continue working on completing their badges for the course.
 You will receive an IP (in-progress) grade at the end of the term.

-All badges will need to be re-submitted when you re-register in this course.
+All badges will need to be re-submitted when you re-register.